fukiran/Gym-management-solo-project/README.md

 In order to use please download and install: Python3, Flask, Psycopg2, PostgreSQL.
 In the Terminal in gym directory: "createdb gym", "psql -d gym -f db/gym.sql", "flask run".
 In the browser's address bar type "http://localhost:5000/".

+App is build for gym employee to allow customers and classes management.

 Brief:

 A local gym has asked you to build a piece of software to help them to manage memberships, and register members for classes.